DaveSpe/homework/documents/Infrastructure.md

 ## Security and Compliance

+Once the RDS instance has been deployed an admin needs to go into the instance change the master user password and update that in the secrets manager. <br>
+There is a possibility of the stack containing the password or it being somehow exposed, no chances should be taken.<br>

 Deploying a Content Delivery Network such as `CloudFront` to limit where the traffic comes from is highly advisable. <br>
 By setting the `PriceClass` in the CDN we can also enable caching for the website, and to further security we can enable geo restrictions. <br>
 CloudFront provides multiple features to mitigate DDoS (Distributed Denial of Service) attacks, which are an increasingly common threat to web applications.<br>